daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_webcomponents.md

 Using [**Web Components**](https://developer.mozilla.org/en-US/docs/Web/Web_Components), written in Javascript, you can extend the default layout, adding your own elements.

 You can add Web Components to a **Form** or to a **Dashboard**.
-In both scenarios, you can have two different approachs:
+In both scenarios, you can have two different approaches:
-* Standalone Web Component: has all the logic to retrieve and processing the data;
+* Standalone Web Component: has all the logic to retrieve and process data;
 * Mapped Web Component: has the logic to process the data, which is passed as parameters based on the modeled mapping.

 A Web Component is defined by: